 Don’t spend the morning of Thanksgiving frantically searching for your mom’s famous stuffing recipe.
 Set aside any recipe cards, make copies, or mark any cook book pages now.
 This will make your morning routine run a lot smoother.
-It may even be a good idea to make copies of all of your favorite Thanksgiving recipes and bound them together for future holidays.
+It may even be a good idea to make copies of all of your favorite Thanksgiving recipes and bind them together for future holidays.